 “While a man was walking along a path, he found a thorny branch of a tree on the way and removed it.
 Allah s.w.t. thanked him for that deed and forgave him”.

-By way of the hadith, the Prophet s.a.w. emphasises the importance of removing whatever deems to be harmful when embarking on any path.
+By way of the hadith, the Prophet s.a.w. emphasises the importance of removing whatever is deemed to be harmful when embarking on any path.
 Such importance has been emphasised alongside the rewards of Allah thanking and forgiving the doer of good.

-In spite of the increase of environmental hazards, litter and debris, creating a clean and safe environment is a must and a responsibility for all.
-This could be done through small efforts of awareness, showing by example, and making it a priority for everyone.
+Despite the increase in environmental hazards, litter and debris, creating a clean and safe environment is a must and a responsibility for all.
+This could be done through small awareness efforts, showing by example, and making it a priority for everyone.
 Admittedly, at the end of the day, the place we are keeping clean and safe is for no one else but ourselves.

 The Great Pacific Garbage Patch is a collection of marine debris in the North Pacific Ocean.
-It is a collection of litter that ends up in oceans, seas, and other large bodies of water, and is measured at an estimate of 1.6 million square kilometres.
+It is a collection of litter that ends up in oceans, seas, and other large bodies of water and is measured at an estimated 1.6 million square kilometres.

 Any average person may be micro compared to the marine debris.
-But know that even such tiny individuals are significant to care for the environment.
+But know that even such tiny individuals are significant in caring for the environment.